conceptcartography/conceptcartography/docs/concepts/linguistic-injustice.md

 ## 📖 Definitions

 > "unjust inequalities or unfair treatment of people or contributions based on features of their language."
-(Peters, 2024, p.
-1513)
+(Peters 2024, 1513)

 ## 💡 Examples